-While it's been mostly evident in the wake of his incredibly successful 2016, we now have official confirmation that Drake is the most popular recording artist in the world, as the Toronto artist has just been named IFPI’s Global Recording Artist of the Year.
+It's been evident in the wake of his incredibly successful 2016, but we now have official confirmation that Drake is the most popular recording artist in the world, as the Toronto artist has just been named IFPI’s Global Recording Artist of the Year.

 IFPI is a non-profit international organization based in Switzerland that tracks and campaigns for recording industries worldwide, and this award, according to their website, is a “unique and authoritative accolade that reflects an artist’s worldwide success across physical and digital formats, including downloads and streams.”

 While Beyoncé, Rihanna, and The Weeknd also managed to crack the organization’s top 10 for 2016, the overwhelming success Drake achieved with last year’s Views put him above any competition for the number one spot.

 "I'm delighted to be able to honour Drake as the IFPI Global Recording Artist 2016.
 Drake’s phenomenal success reflects how deeply his unique sound appeals to an enormous global audience.
 The Global Top 10 list features a number of amazing artists, and the variety and vibrancy of their art speaks volumes about the exciting state of music today." - IFPI chief executive Frances Moore